It doesn’t matter who you are, it’s hard to argue that Stockholm is one of the most gorgeous cities on the planet.

 - Rooftop terrace

-Whether you’re staying in a shared or private room, you’ll be guaranteed an extremely comfy bed, a power socket and a personal reading light.
-There are normal mixed dorms but also female-only rooms.
+Whether you’re staying in a shared or private room, you’ll be guaranteed an extremely comfy bed, a power socket, and a personal reading light.
+There are normally mixed dorms but also female-only rooms.
 In case you really need some time to yourself, you could also opt for a private apartment.
 These come with your own kitchen and bathroom, but they’re definitely not as affordable.

 Why you’ll love this hostel: